 Teaching Number Sense is a key part any maths program.
 Researchers have found that student achievement levels in numeracy are directly linked to their number sense.

 The term Number Sense refers to a student’s “fluidity and flexibility with numbers,” (Gersten & Chard, 2001).
-Teaching number sense involves strategies that develop student understanding of what numbers mean, how they are connected, are able to perform mental maths, understand symbolic representations, and can use numbers in real world situations.

 *This post contains Affiliate Links.
 This does not affect your buying experience but A Plus Teaching resources will receive a small commission for referring your purchase.

-Teaching Number Sense
+Number Sense Research